 We recommend incorporating a leafy green or greens powder for nutrients, a good-quality protein powder for sustained energy, and healthy fats to keep you feeling full and satisfied.
-If using a blender is too much for you each morning, simply mix up a vanilla or chocolate protein powder with unsweetened nut milk and chia seeds.
+If using a blender is too much for you each morning, simply mix up a vanilla or chocolate Whey Protein powder with unsweetened nut milk and chia seeds.

 Looking for smoothie recipes?
 Here are some of our favorites.